Chamillionaire: 2009–2014: Maker Studios

 Chamillionaire met Mark Suster in 2009, an American entrepreneur and venture capitalist who is a managing partner at Upfront Ventures.
-Chamillionaire became and invested in his online video talent agency, Maker Studios.
+Chamillionaire invested in the Upfront-funded online video talent agency, Maker Studios.

 On November 4, 2009, Chamillionaire also launched the Global Innovation Tournament 2009 at the Stanford Memorial Auditorium, Stanford University with Quincy Jones III as part of the Stanford Entrepreneurial Thought Leaders Seminar Series.

-Seriki also invested Cruise Automation, a self-driving automation tech company, during its startup stage in 2013.
+Seriki also invested in Cruise Automation, a self-driving automation tech company, during its startup stage in 2013.
 This investment proved successful after it sold to General Motors for over $1 billion in 2016.
 The self-driving company includes features such as a kit in which customers can transform their vehicles to include self-driving technology.

 On March 24, 2014, Maker Studios, Inc. agreed to sell itself to The Walt Disney Company for $500 million, rising to $950 million if financial milestones were met.
 Chamillionaire's investment in Maker Studios was $1.5 million and his payout was reported to be over $20 million.
 This investment forged a partnership between Chamillionaire and Mark in which Suster realised Seriki wanted to establish himself the tech industry.
 On April 14, 2014, Relativity Media submitted a competing bid of up to $1.1 billion, but Maker denied the bid.
 In December 2015, the company became a subsidiary of Disney Consumer Products and the Disney Interactive division of The Walt Disney Company.
 The Network also partnered with Fusion TV in a deal that falls under the corporate umbrella of The Walt Disney Company.